(Updated 21. September 2022)

 Yes, Ethereum is one of the safes cryptocurrencies to invest in.
 Ethereum dominates the DeFi and NFT markets and it is larger than all its competition combined.
 ETH 2.0 is currently rolling out, making Ethereum even safer.

-I get this question all the time, and I can’t believe how many investors miss out on Ethereum, due to worries about Ethereum investing being safe or not.
+I get this question all the time, and I can’t believe how many investors miss out on Ethereum due to worries about Ethereum investing being safe or not.

-If you’re interested in investing in Ethereum, but don’t have a strategy formulated, you need to check out this: I wrote an article showing how I personally invest and trade <>Ethereum to make outsized returns.
-Read it now to learn what Ethereum-investing is all about.
+If you’re interested in investing in Ethereum, but don’t have a strategy formulated, you need to check out this article: Ethereum Trading And Investing Strategy – What I Personally Do

 Yes, Investing in Ethereum is Safe

 Most people investing in Ethereum have no idea what they’re doing.
 To mitigate risk, you should do the following: